 Michelle Drews, 2013 President's Medal

-Michelle is a B H Minor student who has taken all of Dr. Berryman's courses and most of Dr. Jecker's courses.
-Michelle is also a leader in the MEDIC group working closely with Dr. Berryman.
-Michelle will be awared the President's Medal at the UW Awards Ceremony June 13th, at 3:30 pm in Meany Hall.
+Michelle graduated as a B H Minor student.
+She was also a leader in the MEDIC group working closely with Dr. Berryman.
+Michelle was awared the President's Medal at the UW Awards Ceremony June 13th.
 The President's Medal is awarded to two graduating seniors who have achieved the most distinguished academic records at the University one to a student who has completed at least three-fourths of his or her degree requirements at the UW and one to a student who entered the University from a Washington community college.

 Terms and Conditions of Use